-- 1. If the Heater smokes on start up or shut down:

-- Fuel Solenoid

-- Plunger could be worn out

-- Plastic or metal in the way of the plunger

-- o Fuel solenoid could be operating intermittently

-- Nozzle Tower

-- Could be cracked

-- Poorly machined

-- Short-cycling

-- o The control thermostat or ETS Module could be defective

-- Someone turned the heater on/off repeatedly
+- 1. If the Heater smokes on start up or shut down: - Fuel Solenoid - Plunger could be worn out - Plastic or metal in the way of the plunger - Fuel solenoid could be operating intermittently - Fuel solenoid should engage as soon as power is put to it.
+Any delay in the fuel solenoid may cause blue/white smoke. - Nozzle Tower - o Inspect the area where the nozzle screws in for cracks in the brass. - Remove the fuel solenoid and inspect the plunger seat for poorly machined brass. - Short-cycling - The control thermostat or ETS Module could be defective - Someone turned the heater on/off repeatedly